 About Joslin | Patient Care | Supporting Joslin

-This study seeks to determine the effects of aging and type 2 diabetes mellitus on blood flow velocity and levels of oxygen in the brain, and how these changes influence one's balance when standing with and without a secondary task.
+This study seeks to determine the effects of type 2 diabetes mellitus OR Alzheimer's disease on blood flow velocity and levels of oxygen in the brain, and how these changes influence one's balance when standing with and without a secondary task.

 The purpose of this study is to better understand the effect of exercise training on your adipose (fat) tissue.

 The purpose of this study is to demonstrate whether,

 in addition to standard of care (SoC), finerenone is superior to placebo in

 delaying the progression of kidney disease.